awie3di/docs/articles/quickstart/native/android/05-linking-accounts.md

 :::

 ::: note
-It is highly recommended that you take a look at the [Linking Accounts](/link-accounts) documentation to understand the process of linking accounts.
+We recommend that you read the [Linking Accounts](/link-accounts) documentation to understand the process of linking accounts.
 :::

 ## Enter Account Credentials